-Learn more about the autoimmune thyroid condition, Hashimoto’s: How Women are Affected and What You Need to Know, and learn more about how The 30-Minute Thyroid Cookbook: 125 Healing Recipes for Hypothyroidism and Hashimoto’s can help you restore your health.
+Learn more about the autoimmune thyroid condition Hashimoto’s, and hypothyroidism, and How Women are Affected and What You Need to Know, plus learn more about how The 30-Minute Thyroid Cookbook: 125 Healing Recipes for Hypothyroidism and Hashimoto’s can help you to restore your good health.

 Note: This post was written in help of my intern Sarah Gellar, Dietetic Intern.